Chapter 13 Bankruptcy- The Repayment Plan

 Filing a chapter 13 case will stop a foreclosure in the State of Illinois as long as you file the chapter 13 before the “Sheriff’s Sale.”

 Filing a chapter 13 can stop the repo man from taking your car; we can even get the car back after it has been repossessed in some circumstances (for example, if you need the car to get to work).
-We also use Chapter 13 to protect your cosigners from collection activities while you make the payments through the Court.
+We also use Chapter 13 bankruptcy to protect your cosigners from collection activities while you make the payments through the Court.